hack3rs.ca network-security

 4. Routing, Switching, and Security Visibility

-Switches forward frames inside a LAN using MAC addresses, while routers move packets between networks using routing tables.
-This matters because SPAN/mirror ports, taps, and sensor placement determine what traffic your IDS can actually see.
+Switches forward frames inside a LAN by MAC address.
+Routers move packets between networks using routing tables.
+That distinction matters because SPAN ports, taps, and sensor placement determine which traffic your IDS actually sees — a sensor on the wrong segment is blind to half the network.

 Normal Behavior